 Northern Tier consists of three Wilderness Canoe Bases located in Ely, Minnesota; Atikokan, Ontario; and Bissett, Manitoba.
 Each base has its own personality and specific characteristics that make it more appealing to certain crews.
-In addition, certain bases have specialty programs that may be of interest to your Scouts.
+In addition, certain bases have specialty programs that may interest your Scouts.